Essential Tools For Quad State Beer & Reggae Fest

 Leaving Cars Overnight - see Elmo

-- GAMES: 2X Giant Jenga, Cornhole - both in Cow Wash
+- GAMES: 2X Giant Jenga, Cornhole - all in cow wash

 *Bands will arrive one to three hours before their time and will contact staff.
-Supervisor, Lead, or Staff needs to welcome them and explain how/where to unload/park (See Elmo/Rob before event), Only the bands members get in free.
-There will be no "I'm with the band", except in the case of MIM, some parents need to drive their kids to the back and should be told to come back to front to pay admission (or use their tickets).
+Supervisor, Lead, or Staff needs to welcome them and explain how/where to unload/park (See Elmo/Rob before event).
+Band members and helpers get in free, but do NOT get food or drinking wristbands unless on Will Call list.

-"All Sound Pro" will arrive about two hours before start (9am), Contact Elmo/Rob immediately
+"All Sound Pro" will arrive at noon-ish on Saturday, Contact Elmo/Rob immediately

 Per the vendor manual, all vendors and their helpers get into the event for free, BUT - If they wish to consume alcohol, each one personally needs to visit Will Call and pay the $20 vendor upgrade fee (starting at 2:30pm).
-When late arriving staff arrive, they get in on the honor system, just ask which vendor they are with and make a note/tick (if they are drinking, check ID and sell $20 ticket).
+When late arriving vendor staff arrive, they get in on the honor system, just ask which vendor they are with and make a note/tick (if they are drinking, check ID and sell $20 ticket).

 Re-Entry is allowed to anybody, all day (must see wristband, no open alcohol can go out).
-If they are an attendee, use a stamp to mark them for ease of re-entry
+If they are a vendor (no wristband), use a stamp to mark them for ease of re-entry.

 All Security Personnel must wear vests